Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 TokenTax's tax loss harvesting dashboard automatically identifies unrealized losses in your portfolio, making it easy to find opportunities to reduce your capital gains taxes.

 Our tax-loss harvesting tool uses your crypto transaction history to calculate exactly how much of each coin you hold and how much of an unrealized loss or gain you have on each cryptocurrency.
-This allows you to get a bird's-eye view of your tax-loss harvesting opportunities.
+This allows you to get a bird's-eye view of opportunities to loss harvest.

 The bonus of tax-loss harvesting with a TokenTax plan is that you’ll have all your data completely imported by the end of the tax year.
 This means that when it’s time to put together your tax return next year, all you need to do is export your Form 8949 that our software generates for you.